 How the Bible Instructs Us to Deal With Those Who Practice and Teach Untruths.

 It is a two step process.
 The heresy has to be actively confronted and, if not repented of, has to be shunned.
 The bounden duty of a true believer towards men who profess to be Christians, and yet deny the Word of the Lord, is to come out from among them.
 Leaving, or separating oneself from apostasy and heresy is not optional, but commanded.
 It is an integral part of the holiness without which none of us will see God.

 True and False Unity

 It would be difficult to find a charismatic/evangelical service/program/tract/book that is not liberally sprinkled with the word 'Anointed, which has become arguably the most overused, overworked, misunderstood, misinterpreted term in the Pentecostal and Charismatic arenas.
-There is a international anthem among an elite class of Charismatic celebrities today.
-It’s a stern warning repeatedly directed at their critics with a residual effect upon their devotees.
-It’s the frequent and methodical strategy that they recite against anyone who opposes their unscriptural doctrine and practice.
-It’s a charge of “blasphemy of the Holy Spirit” and “touch not the Lord’s anointed.”
-What does the Bible mean when it says not to touch God’s anointed?
+In fact, many Charismatic celebrities today often issue stern warnings of “blasphemy of the Holy Spirit” and “touch not the Lord’s anointed” to anyone who opposes their unscriptural doctrine and practice.
+These warnings often have a residual effect upon their devotees.
+So the question is what exactly does the Bible mean when it says not to touch God’s anointed?
 [Section]

 The Bible tells us that if a prophet presumes to speak a word in God’s name, which God has not commanded him to speak, that prophet shall die...
 That false prophets are ferocious wolves in sheep’s clothing.
 (Matthew 7:15) Yet false prophets abound and thrive in the Christian world.